ScyllaDB University Live | Free Virtual Training Event

 Enabling this will also allow you future flexibility by using features that require this setting.
 Read more here.

-• When setting up ScyllaDB Cloud to run in your account (BYOA), make sure you set all your AWS account limits with the needed additional allocations for ScyllaDB Cloud.
-See Deploy ScyllaDB Cloud - Bring Your Own Account user guide for the needed resources and limits.
+• When setting up ScyllaDB Cloud to run in your account (BYOA), make sure you set all your account limits with the needed additional allocations for ScyllaDB Cloud.
+See BYOA for AWS and BYOA for GCP for the needed resources and limits.
 When setting up ScyllaDB Cloud to run in your account (BYOA), you will not be able to use the BYOA option without confirming you have created the necessary allocations.

 Best Practices for Developing Applications for ScyllaDB Cloud¶